-Figures.
-These include graphs, histograms, complex formulas, metabolic pathways.
-For these, blocks have to be made.
-They should be originals (not photographic prints) and should be submitted on a separate sheet, not larger over all than the sheets on which the paper itself is typed, and packed flat.
-They should be 190 mm wide; all lines, axes and curves should have a thickness of 0.4 mm, thus: ----.
-In curves presenting experimental results, the determined points should be clearly shown, the symbols used being, in order of preference, O . $\triangle \blacktriangle$, $\square \blacksquare$, $\times +$.
+Diagrams and line-drawings, which must all be originals (not photographic prints), should be drawn in indian ink on Bristol-board or on cartridge-, tracing- or faintly blue-lined paper.
+For general guidance in preparing diagrams, it is suggested that for a figure measuring 250 mm × 150 mm all lines, axes and curves should have a thickness of 0.4 mm, thus: ---.
+In curves presenting experimental results, the determined points should be clearly shown, the symbols used being, in order of preference, \bigcirc \bullet , \triangle \blacktriangle , \square \blacksquare , \times +.
 For a 250 mm \times 150 mm figure, the diameter of the circles, the vertical height of the squares and equilateral triangles, and the span of the crosses should be 3 mm.
 Curves and symbols should be drawn with a mechanical aid and not free-hand, and should not extend beyond the experimental points.
 Scale-marks on the axes should be on the inner side of each axis, 3 mm long, and should extend beyond the last experimental point.
+For plates, glossy photographs (unmarked by paper-clips) are required.

-A flyleaf of tracing-paper should be firmly attached to each figure.
-On it should be typed or stencilled: (a) the title of the paper and names of the authors; (b) the figure number; (c) the values and lettering which are to appear on the finished block, in their correct positions relative to the figure.
-Legends for all figures should be typed on one separate sheet (two or more, if necessary) and numbered corresponding to the relevant figures.
-Each figure, with its legend, should be comprehensible without reference to the text.
-The approximate position of each should be indicated in the margin of the text thus: 'Fig. 1 near here'.
+A flyleaf of tracing-paper should be firmly attached to each illustration.
+On it should be written in ink: (a) the title of the paper and names of the authors; (b) the figure or plate number; (c) the figures and lettering which are to appear on the finished block, in their correct positions relative to the illustration.

-Plates.
-Glossy photographs (unmarked by paper-clips) are required, and should be accompanied by a legend prepared as above.
 The size of photomicrographs may have to be altered in printing.
-To avoid mistakes, the magnification will be shown by a scale on the photograph itself, e.g. thus: $\begin{bmatrix} 1 & \mu m \\ 1 & \mu m \end{bmatrix}$.
-The scale with the appropriate unit should be drawn by the author on the flyeaf together with any lettering and will be inserted by the Press.
+To avoid mistakes, the magnification will be shown by a scale on the photograph itself, e.g. thus: $\ \underline{\quad \quad } \underline{\quad } \underline{\quad$

 Tables.
 Tables should carry headings describing their content and should be comprehensible without reference to the text.
 The dimensions of the values, e.g. mg/kg, should be given at the top of each column and not repeated on each line of the table.
 Tables should not normally be included in the body of the text, but should be typed on separate sheets.
-Tables should not be sub-divided by ruled lines.
+Tables should not be subdivided by ruled lines.
 Their approximate position should be indicated in the margin of the text thus: 'Table I near here'.